kermitt2/pdfalto/Readme.md

 > git submodule update --init --recursive

-* Build Xpdf 4.00:

-> cd xpdf-4.00

-> mkdir build

-> cd build

-> cmake -DCMAKE_BUILD_TYPE=Release ../

-> make

-This will create a static library for xpdf-4.00 at the following path `xpdf-4.00/build/xpdf/lib/libxpdf.a`

 * Build pdfalto:

-> cd ../..
+> cd pdfalto

 > cmake .

 > make

 The executable `pdfalto` is generated in the root directory.
+Additionally, this will create a static library for xpdf-4.00 at the following path `xpdf-4.00/build/xpdf/lib/libxpdf.a` and all the libraries and their respective subdirectory.

 ### Windows